tutmryan/vo-dev-api/docs/infrastructure/instance-deploy.md

 ## Configure API environment

-The environment should have protection rules applied.
+The environment should have deployment protection rules applied.

 ### Variables